incuna/django-orderable/README.rst

 **Note:** If your subclass of Orderable has a Metaclass then make sure it subclasses the Orderable one so the model is sorted by ``sort_order``.

-** *Also* Note:** Saving orderable models invokes a fair number of queries and in order to avoid race conditions should be run in a transaction.
-If you're using django >= 1.6 we recommend you set `DATABASES['default']['ATOMIC_REQUESTS'] = True` in your settings, if you're not yet on django 1.6, we recommend use of `TransactionMiddleware`.

 Subclass the appropriate Orderable admin classes: ::

     from orderable.admin import OrderableAdmin, OrderableTabularInline